 Memory usage of Java applications including the JBoss Enterprise Application Platform is dictated by the heap space allocated.
-You could therefore as an example, reduce 1GB heap space you currently have allocated to 800MB to save space.
+You could therefore as an example, reduce 1GB heap space you currently have allocated to 800MB to reduce memory footprint (if you have enough headroom).